amz-tools/amazon-sp-api/README.md

 NOTE: As the original design of the client (< v0.4.0) didn't keep in mind the possibility of having the exact same operation name for multiple endpoints (i.e. `getShipment`, [see Issue #33](https://github.com/amz-tools/amazon-sp-api/issues/33)) and multiple versions of the same endpoint, we had to replace original operation-only based calls to the API with a new concept that includes endpoints and version-specific operation calls.
 This concept comes without any breaking changes, so you can still safely upgrade from any version below 0.4.0 to the latest version, but the use of `.callAPI()` without specifying an endpoint is considered deprecated, is discouraged and will trigger a console warning.

 ### Endpoints
 The exact endpoint's name of an operation will be the references name ([see SP API Developer Guide](https://developer-docs.amazon.com/sp-api/docs)) without `API` and all spaces removed and continued with a capital letter.
 So the `Catalog Items API` endpoint's name will be `catalogItems`, `FBA Small and Light API` will be `fbaSmallAndLight`, `Sellers API` will be `sellers` and so on.
-You can also retrieve the endpoint names and their operations and versions by calling `sellingPartner.endpoints`.
+You can also retrieve the endpoint names and their operations and versions by calling `spClient.endpoints`.

 ### Versions

 Every operation belongs to an endpoint that consists of one or more versions and each version consists of one or more operations.
 You will find a complete list of the endpoints with all versions and operations [in the SP API Developer Guide](https://developer-docs.amazon.com/sp-api/docs).
-For a complete list of all currently by the client supported endpoints with versions and operations you can just call `sellingPartner.endpoints`.
+For a complete list of all currently by the client supported endpoints with versions and operations you can just call `spClient.endpoints`.

 #### Version specific operation implementations